nishatmeghna/nishatmeghna.github.io/_pages/about.md

 ## Short biography

 <div class="short-bio">
-  Pavlo Bazilinskyy is a postdoctoral researcher at TU Delft.
-He finished his PhD at TU Delft in auditory feedback for automated driving as a Marie Curie Fellow.
+  Pavlo Bazilinskyy is an assistant professor at TU Eindhoven focusing on AI-driven interaction between automated vehicles and other road users.
+He finished his PhD at TU Delft in auditory feedback for automated driving as a Marie Curie Fellow, where he also worked as a postdoc.
 He was the head of data research at SD-Insights.
 Pavlo is involved with startups and was a chair of the Bridging Science and Business working group of MCAA and a director of the Research and Innovation unit of EMA.
 </div>

 {% if site.data.awards %}